 Press Accreditation

 Press Accreditation for International Latino Cultural Center events is handled through our Press Office.
 Please use the form below to contact our office.
-Please note: Accreditation for the 40th (2024) Chicago Latino Film Festival (CLFF) will be announced in February of 2024.
+Please note: Accreditation details for the 41st (2025) Chicago Latino Film Festival (CLFF) will be announced in February of 2025.

 About the ILCC